 Not only can blocked chimneys lead to fire, but they can also lead to a buildup of carbon monoxide within the home.
 Since the chimney sits unused for a long period of time during the spring and summer, it is important every fall before lighting the stove or fireplace for the first time, to get a cleaning.
 Local chimney sweeps are generally affordable and they are certainly more affordable than death by carbon monoxide poisoning!

 Use a personal carbon monoxide detector on the job if needed

 In occupations where carbon monoxide exposure poses a severe threat, employers should always issue personal carbon monoxide detectors.
-These small versions of their larger counterparts work the same way and are often issued to firefighters, police officers, refinery workers, taxi drivers and machine workers.
-If carbon monoxide above normal levels is a commonplace occurrence, employers should offer breathing apparatus.
+These small versions of their larger counterparts work the same way and are often issued to firefighters, police officers, refinery workers, taxi drivers, and machine workers.
+If carbon monoxide above normal levels is a commonplace occurrence, employers should offer a breathing apparatus.
 In situations where confined spaces and high levels of CO are combined, employers are required to test employees for sufficient oxygen levels prior to entering the workspace.

 Always be conscious of symptoms

 If you ever experience symptoms that indicate a possibility of carbon monoxide poisoning it is important not to ignore them.
 If these symptoms are experienced at work, ensure that your employer is made aware of them.
 If these symptoms are experienced at home, consult a doctor with your concerns.

 What to do if your CO detector sounds